 How To Find Free Maine Coon Kittens

-There are several ways to locate free Maine Coon kittens including:
+There are several places you might locate free Maine Coon kittens including:

 - Specialist Maine Coon Adoption agencies

 To find a Maine Coon Rescue group, enter ‘Maine Coon Shelter‘ into a search engine such as Google.

 - petfinder.com allows you to search specifically for Maine Coons.
 If necessary, you can register to be alerted when any become available.

 - Mainecoonrescue.net is a nationwide organization and its website fully explains the adoption process.
 You can see photographs of all cats currently hoping for loving homes.

 - Mainecoon.rescueme.org has a map of states with the number of cats available in each.
 You can click on your chosen state to see photos and details.

 Enter ‘Cat shelters‘ into a search engine and a whole list should appear.